ItsSiddharth/Human_Activity_Recognition/README.md

 ## Architecture
 As this is a time series problem using an LSTM was an apparent choice.
-> The LSTM had to be taught the relative motion of how the body joints move for vertain action.
+> The LSTM had to be taught the relative motion of body joints for a certain action.

 * Dataset Used : <a href="https://deepmind.com/research/open-source/kinetics">Kinetic400</a>

 ### Preprocessing
-In preprocessing I have infered <a href="https://www.tensorflow.org/lite/models/pose_estimation/overview" >Posenet</a> (TF-lite model) using tf.Interpreter().
+In preprocessing I have inferred <a href="https://www.tensorflow.org/lite/models/pose_estimation/overview" >Posenet</a> (TF-lite model) using tf.Interpreter().
 1. Posenet returns a **HeatMap** and an **OffsetMap**.
 2. Using this we extract the location of the 17 Keypoints/Body Joints that posenet detects.
 3. If a certain joint is not in frame it is assigned [0,0].